AdobeDocs/commerce-operations.en/help/install/prerequisites/rabbitmq.md

 1. Install RabbitMQ and any prerequisites.
 1. Connect RabbitMQ and Magento.

-{:.bs-callout-info}
+>[!NOTE]
+>
-You can use MySQL or RabbitMQ for message queue processing.
+>You can use MySQL or RabbitMQ for message queue processing.
 For details on setting up the message queue system, see [Message queues overview]({{ page.baseurl }}/extension-dev-guide/message-queues/message-queues.html).
 If you are using the Bulk API with {{ site.data.var.ee }}, the message queue system configuration defaults to using RabbitMQ as the message broker.
 See [Start message queue consumers]({{page.baseurl}}/config-guide/mq/manage-message-queues.html#start-message-queue-consumers) for more information.

 ## Install RabbitMQ on Ubuntu {#ubuntu-install}